Full Show: Green Infrastructure, And The Future Of Coal (Oct. 10, 2017) | Houston Public Media

 Plus: We learn how one local organization works to help former inmates transition back to life outside prison by pairing them with mentors.

-Audio from today’s show will available after 3 p.m.
-CT.
-We also offer a free daily, downloadable podcast here, on iTunes, Stitcher and various other podcasting apps.
+We offer a free daily, downloadable podcast here, on iTunes, Stitcher and various other podcasting apps.